Our Studio

 Ballet teacher guiding a student in Toronto

-The RAD offers a series of 5 vocational syllabi which provide an in depth, progressive education in ballet.
+The Royal Academy of Dance offers a series of 5 vocational syllabi which provide an in depth, progressive education in classical ballet.
 Each syllabus course introduces movements and concepts appropriate to the level.
-In these courses, you will develop the skills to dance confidently at an advanced, or professional, level.
+In these courses, you will develop the skills to dance confidently at an advanced, or even professional, level.

 RAD Intermediate Foundation

-Prerequisite: 3 years of continuous ballet training at beginner and advanced beginner levels.
+Prerequisite: 3 years of continuous ballet training at beginner to beginner plus levels.

 Course Description:

-Intermediate Foundation is a course for advanced beginners.
-Through basic choreography, you will develop your fundamental ballet technique and hone your artistic skills.
+Faculty will take you though progressive ballet training from conditioning work, to barre, to training exercises, to set exam choreography.
+Artistic performance skills and musicality are infused into the training.
 To be exam ready in this course, we recommend you take 2 RAD classes a week.
 To supplement your training, we also recommend you take at least 1 non-exam ballet class per week and practice at home 1-2 hours a week.

 Ballet Vocabulary Examples: